Qiskit/qiskit/docs/migration_guides/algorithms_migration.rst

 ====================
 *Back to* `TL;DR`_

+The minimum eigensolver algorithms belong to the first type of refactoring listed above (Algorithms refactored in a new location to support :mod:`~qiskit.primitives`).
 Instead of a :class:`~qiskit.utils.QuantumInstance`, :mod:`qiskit.algorithms.minimum_eigensolvers` are now initialized using an instance of the :mod:`~qiskit.primitives.Sampler` or :mod:`~qiskit.primitives.Estimator` primitive, depending on the algorithm.
 The legacy classes can still be found in :mod:`qiskit.algorithms.minimum_eigen_solvers`.